RumeshKumara/Node.JS/README.md

 ---

 ### **Key Features of the `os` Module**
-Here’s a breakdown of the most useful methods and properties:
+Here’s a breakdown of the most useful methods and properties

 | **Method/Property**       | **Description**                                                                 | **Example**                          |
 |---------------------------|---------------------------------------------------------------------------------|--------------------------------------|